Licenses & Permits

 Alcohol Beverage Licenses for Operators are required in order for any person employed by a licensed establishment to work on the premises without the immediate supervision of the licensee, permittee, agent or a person holding an operator's license.

 Wisconsin Statutes Chapter 125 and Village of McFarland Code Chapter 11, Article II prohibit retail sales of alcohol beverages in McFarland without an approved license granted and issued by the Village of McFarland.
 Alcohol beverages means fermented malt beverages (beer) and intoxicating liquor (distilled spirits and wine).
 For information on obtaining an alcohol beverage license, please fill out the Alcohol Determination Request form.

 - April 15 - All application forms for the renewal of alcohol licenses must be completed and submitted to the Clerk.

-- June 30 - Last day for licenses to be picked up and paid for by 4 pm at the Village Hall/Administration Office.
+- June 30 (or last business day of June) - Last day for licenses to be picked up and paid for by 4 pm at the Village Hall/Administration Office.

 - July 1 - New licensing year officially begins.
 All licenses issued for the previous license year are now expired.

 Forms & Additional Information

 Forms and additional information, such as approved classes for individuals wanting to become licensed operators, may be obtained from the Wisconsin Department of Revenue.

 Burning Permits are required for open burning and are only allowed on scheduled weekends.
 Burning of branches, weeds, and brush can be done on the second and fourth weekend of the month by permit.
 Burning of building materials is not allowed.

 Burning permit can be obtained free of charge from the Administration Department.
 Please see the Burning Permits section for more information.